aws-samples/serverless-test-samples/python-test-samples/apigw-sqs-lambda-sqs/README.md

 ## Sample project description

-The sample project allows a user to call an API endpoint (using /inbox) and generate a custom "test/hello" message.
-The user can also track the result of the processing of it in the cloud (using /outbox).
+The sample project allows a user to call an API endpoint (using /inbox) and generate a custom "test/hello" message so it can trigger a test.
+Each test result is stored on a DynamoDB table.
 The following diagram demonstatred the architecture and flow.
 The following diagram has been created using the [AWS Application Composer](https://aws.amazon.com/application-composer/), which can help you visually design and build serverless applications quickly.

 ![Event Sequence](img/architecture.png)

-This project consists of an [API Gateway](https://aws.amazon.com/api-gateway/), two [AWS Lambda](https://aws.amazon.com/lambda) functions, and two [Amazon SQS](https://aws.amazon.com/sqs) standard queues which are using 2 DLQ queues accordingly for error handling.
+This project consists of an [API Gateway](https://aws.amazon.com/api-gateway/), two [AWS Lambda](https://aws.amazon.com/lambda) functions, two [Amazon SQS](https://aws.amazon.com/sqs) standard queues which are using 2 DLQ queues accordingly for error handling and a [DynamoDB](https://aws.amazon.com/dynamodb) table.

 The Sequence is (corresponding steps 1-7  on the diagram):

 1. User is using the test client to invoke an API call (POST /inbox) to send a message/job/test to be processed later on in the backend by the ProcessInputQueue lambda function.
 2. API GW is sending the message payload into the InputQueue.
 3. InputQueue is triggering the ProcessInputQueue lambda function to process the message/job/test in the queue.
 This is where the lambda can be enhanced to do further processing/testing as needed by you.
 It's up to the user of this sample to decide what this lambda shuold eventually do, as it can be extended and adapted to the testing needs.
 4. When the ProcessInputQueue lambda finished its processing, it sends the testing result to the OutputQueue (if needed - please adapt the result JSON/Message).
-The result will be kept in the queue until consumed by the User.
+This triggers the [write_test_result.py](/python-test-samples/apigw-sqs-lambda-sqs/src/write-test-result/write_test_result.py) lambda function which writes the result in the DynamoDB table.
-5. User is using the test client to invoke an API call (GET /outbox) to receive the testing result/message of the test it issued on step 1.
+5. User is using the test client to check the testing result/message of the test it issued on step 1.
-6. API GW is triggering the CheckOutputQueue lambda function to recieve the message from the OutputQueue.
+6. API query for the test result is issued to the DynamoDB.
-7. CheckOutputQueue lambda function is receiving the the message from the OutputQueue and delivers it back to the test client via the API GW.
+7. DynamoDB returns the result which is stored on the table.